 In the last week, we also launched the Coronavirus Information Centre in both Australia and New Zealand.
-The Coronavirus Information Centre helps elevate official information and provide information and tips from authoritative Facebook Pages, including the Australian Department of Health and the New Zealand Ministry of Health and Ministry for Pacific Peoples (which is translating information into multiple Pasifika languages).
+The Coronavirus Information Centre helps elevate official information and provides information and tips from authoritative Facebook Pages, including the Australian Department of Health and the New Zealand Ministry of Health and Ministry for Pacific Peoples (which is translating information into multiple Pasifika languages).

-The Information Centre is now the first item that comes up if you search “coronavirus” or related terms in Facebook.
+The Information Centre is now the first item that comes up if you search “coronavirus” or related terms on Facebook.
 We have also sent alerts to people using our services about the Information Centre to ensure that they are aware of this resource.

 Australia is also one of the first countries in the world to have the Community Help feature in the Coronavirus Information Centre, a place for people to request or offer help to neighbours, such as volunteering to deliver groceries or donating to a local food pantry or fundraiser.
-We saw great use of this tool by thousands of Australians when it was available as part of the Safety Check for the Australian summer bushfires, and, as part of the Coronavirus Information Centre, it will help enable the community mindedness that is appearing throughout the community during the crisis.
+We saw great use of this tool by thousands of Australians when it was available as part of the Safety Check for the Australian summer bushfires, and, as part of the Coronavirus Information Centre, it will help enable the community-mindedness that is appearing throughout the community during the crisis.